Recently a young person asked me about my work, and as I explained some of the various aspects, it triggered something in my brain.

 It boils down to this: we’re customer service specialists, fielding every question imaginable and doing our level best to help in solving everyone’s problems.
 We may not know it all, but we sure do know a lot.

-Craig Leerman is senior contributing editor for Live Sound International/ProSoundWeb, and is the owner of Tech Works, a production company based in Las Vegas.
+Senior contributing editor Craig Leerman is the owner of Tech Works, a production company based in Las Vegas.